python-streamz/streamz/docs/source/dataframes.rst

 function periodically and collect or plot the results?

 streamz provides a high-level convenience class for this purpose, called a PeriodicDataFrame.
-A PeriodicDataFrame uses Tornado's event loop to call a user-provided function at a regular interval, collecting the results and making them available for later processing.
+A PeriodicDataFrame uses Python's asyncio event loop (used as part of Tornado in Jupyter and other interactive frameworks) to call a user-provided function at a regular interval, collecting the results and making them available for later processing.